-Serious crash near Whakatāne in Bay of Plenty
+One person critical after crash near Whakatāne in Bay of Plenty

 The road is closed, diversions are in place and motorists are asked to avoid the area.

-According to the St John Twitter account three ambulances are at the scene.
+According to the St John Twitter account one person has been taken to Tauranga Hospital in a critical condition.

 A Rotorua Daily Post reporter at the scene said a helicopter had arrived and there was a significant emergency service presence.